-After four years at Fordham University, Georgopoulos graduated in 1986 with degrees in Computer Science and Biology.
 While still in university, his interest in meshing fantasy sports with computer science became evident as he created a fantasy wrestling game—dubbed Sgt.
 Slaughter’s Matwars—which was the basis for the formation of the Silverline Games entertainment company, formed immediately following his graduation in 1996.

 While working as a programmer for a bank in 1994, Georgopoulos produced a website, with the goal of learning HTML.
 He chose this forum to express his views on one of his favorite topics: professional football (the NFL).

 Georgopoulos’ website received enough hits to encourage Georgopoulos to regularly update his commentary, as well as recruit former owners in his college roto leagues to provide additional content.
 As a result, Gridiron Grumblings was born in 1996, one of the first independent sites of sports commentary.

 The site received several industry awards, including Netscape’s “Cool Site of the Month” and “Cool Site of the Day“, a ‘Top Site’ recognition by Yahoo!
 Magazine, as well as a recommended site of FHM Magazine.

 In 1998 Georgopoulos designed the “Fantasy Forecast Rating System” to enable the absolute valuation of players across positions.
 Following its success, the concept was applied to all the other major fantasy sports: baseball, basketball and hockey.As a result, applications of his techniques were picked up by SportsIllustrated.com, which ran Georgopoulos’ content.